Pollock's two homers lift Diamondbacks to win over Dodgers - Philly

-It didn't matter as A.J.
-Pollock homered twice while Paul Goldschmidt and Avila also went deep for the Diamondbacks, who have won 11 straight regular season games against the Dodgers.
-At 11-3, Arizona is off to the best start in franchise history.
+LOS ANGELES (AP) - A.J.
+Pollock homered twice while Paul Goldschmidt and Alex Avila also went deep as the Arizona Diamondbacks beat Los Angeles 9-1 on Saturday night, continuing their recent dominance over the Dodgers.

-"These are the type of nights that you're always looking for," Louvello said.
-"Offensively, A.J. had the two home runs, we had the one that was taken away, Goldie and Alex's, it was a nice offensive output for us."

-The streak spans back to August 2017 and includes five wins this season.
-Saturday's victory marked the second longest winning streak in the Diamondbacks franchise history against an opponent.
+Arizona has beaten the Dodgers five times this season and in 11 consecutive regular season games, spanning back to August 2017.
+Saturday's win marked the second longest winning streak in the Diamondbacks franchise history against an opponent.
 Arizona clinched its fifth consecutive series to open the season, also the most ever by the team.

 Goldschmidt's third homer of the season - a two out, two-run blast to left - highlighted a three-run, third inning and gave the Diamondbacks a 3-1 lead.
 Goldschmidt had three hits and has belted 29 homers and has 94 RBIs against the Dodgers in his career, the most by any active player against Los Angeles.